christianwach/bp-group-hierarchy-propagate/readme.txt

 Note: this plugin has been developed and tested using BuddyPress 1.7+ and requires at least BP Group Hierarchy 1.4.2 if you want to switch the direction of propagation.
 The switch can be found on the BP Group Hierarchy settings page.

+If you're a developer, I'd welcome your contributions via the [Github repo](https://github.com/christianwach/bp-group-hierarchy-propagate).

 == Installation ==